mrocklin/cmsc15200/assignments/hw0/index.md

 This simple program computes the area of a rectangle given the two side lengths.
 The area is computed by multiplying the width by the height.

 Inspect this program with the text editor.
-The <code>printf</code> line may look somewhat cryptic but everything else should be familiar.
+The `printf` line may look somewhat cryptic but everything else should be familiar.
 Your task is to change this program to compute the perimeter of a rectangle given its length and width rather than the area.

 Compile your code and test it.
 Make sure that the results make sense.